 However, millennials make up an exacting group of consumers: They prefer self-service, but want personalized experiences; they care about company values and culture, but brand popularity is also a significant driving force.

 Attracting and maintaining millennials is a complex juggling act – and no one keeps those balls in the air better than millennials themselves.
-A millennial staff inherently understands what young consumers want and why, so they can effortlessly push the company in the right directions.
+A millennial staff inherently understands what young consumers want and why, so they can effortlessly push the company in the right direction.

-2. Millennials Are Fundamentally Tech-Savvy
+2. Millennials Are Fundamentally Tech-savvy